kachick/chawan/README.md

 	* flow layout is supported (now with floats!)
 	* table layout is supported, except for fixed tables
 	* the box model is mostly implemented, except for borders
+	* flexbox layout is supported (some parts are still a WIP)
 * forms
 * incremental loading of various kinds of documents (plain text, HTML, etc.)
 * JavaScript based navigation